replicatedhq/help-center/content/api/integration-api/provisioning-api.md

 When a user in the identity service is created or changes after the initial sync, Replicated will propgate those changes to the application individually.
 Applications are responsible for tracking these updates.

+If an update fails, syncing will be temporarily stopped.
+This process will be attempted again during the next sync cycle.

 ## API Methods

 ### GET /v1/ping